 Just a few tips to summarise when shooting with your smartphone:

 - If you are creating a post for social media, consider putting your camera to square mode prior to shooting

 - Turning on the gridlines definitely help aligning your product

 - Tap to focus on your rings

 - Adjust your exposure up and down as required

 - Use a tripod or phone stand to minimise shake and keep your images in focus

-Now that you capture your lovely social media shots, let’s add some extra flare!
-Filters help induce different moods and works great if you’re trying to create a compelling story with your posts.
+Now that you capture your lovely social media shots, let’s add some extra flair!
+Filters help induce different moods and work great if you’re trying to create a compelling story with your posts.